JackPotat0/jackpotat0.github.io/docs/game.md

 | C | C | A- | A- |  |

 #### Code Vein
 A very nice bridge between JRPG and Soulslike.
-Story is your typical post apocalyptic plot, filled with tragic people with tragic backstory...
+Story is your typical post apocalyptic plot, filled with tragic people with tragic backstory.
 It's not the most interesting thing ever but it works just fine for a gameplay centric game.
 The flashback system is effective at establishing the many backstories.
 Gameplay emulates Soulslike well enough but keeping the easy mode accessible.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |